bachld97/Article_EZ002/README.md

 # Understanding AVAssetResourceLoaderDelegate

-Most people want to save time, money and other resources in regards to all aspects of life.
-However, in this article, we will talk about the software development for the iOS platform.
+Most people want to save time, money, and other resources in regards to all aspects of life.
+However, in this article, we will talk about software development for the iOS platform.
 So all these moments are right for Users of the mobile Applications too.
-An app should look nice, does something useful and provide feedback as fast as possible.
+An app should look nice, does something useful, and provide feedback as fast as possible.
 But usually, a lot of in App contents are somewhere in a Cloud.
 So we need to load them first, at least some part... maybe just a few bits at the beginning.
 There're many types of services which provide access to online video, different podcasts, and music.
 Or maybe chatting App with an ability to send short video messages.
 All should work fast or at least looks like so.

 Let's look about playing audio/video files from remote storage.
 A user can play the same track ten times a day.
 And he can fell in sleep while looking on loading activity if it appears every time.
 Or not, usually he deletes the App from the device.
 But we want to have the best App in the world.
 So let's make our users happy!
 And avoid loading state as possible.
-Load a data just once and cache it locally.
+Load data just once and cache it locally.
 You always have a chance to delete outdated and not actual data later.
-Let's begin with a simple case and research how we can deal with such tasks.
+Let's begin with a simple case and research on how we can deal with such tasks.
 For example, we have a short video record which can be viewed many times.
 In any case, we'll need to download it.
 At least once explicitly.
 Alternatively, it will do for you the 'black box' under the hood.
 We will use the *AVPlayer* to play this video file in this example.

 #